snail007/gmc/docs/MANUAL.md

 For the Web project generated through the GMCT tool chain, the default configuration file is located at: `conf/app.toml`.
 App.toml is the core of the project, and almost all GMC functions are configured here.

 The corresponding Web server in GMC is: `gmc.HTTPWebServer`.
-We can also see that in the main file of the project, a Web service is launched through the object of `gmc.APP`.
+We can also see that in the main file of the project, a Web service is launched through the object of `gcore.GMCApp`.

 You can also perform some of your own initialization and other operations before and after the service is initialized.